Sony FE 50mm f/1.4 GM review: A well-rounded yet impressive prime lens

 Sony FE 50mm f/1.4 GM image quality

 I suppose it is expected for a Sony GM lens, but my first thought when reviewing some of the first images I took with this lens was simply, “Wow.”
 Yes, it’s that good.
 It is incredibly sharp but not in an over-the-top, crunchy sort of way.
-For subjects with texture and clearly defined , that sharpness really pops and highlights the subject beautifully.
+For subjects with texture and clearly defined lines, that sharpness really pops and highlights the subject beautifully.

 On top of sharpness, I found the contrast and colors from this lens superb as well.
-And thanks to the circular 11-blade aperture, the bokeh is very smooth and highly attractive.
+And thanks to the circular 11-blade aperture, the bokeh is very smooth and highly .
 Aberrations and fringing are essentially non-existent, resulting in clean, clear images.

 In my testing, the only real weak spots that I noticed were distortion and vignetting.
 The vignetting was fairly strong, though that is easy to correct in post with or without lens profiles.
 And sometimes, it works well for an image, anyway.

-What surprised me was the pincushion distortion, in which straight lines outward from the center of the frame.
+What surprised me was the pincushion distortion, in which straight lines curve outward from the of the frame.
 It was a lot stronger than I would have anticipated.
 Though again, that could work in your favor, especially for subjects like portraiture.
 For video and JPG shooters, the camera will handle distortion correction automatically for you.
 But you’ll have to either manually correct or use a lens profile if you’re shooting RAW files.

 A bridge and dock over a river